 Many staff members (and postgraduates) at Queen Mary are members of UCU.
 UCU members at Queen Mary are also affected by the issues relating to pay, workload, equality and casualisation, and they are affected by the changes to their pension scheme.

-What happens if there’s a strike?
+What happens during a strike?

 UCU members that are striking will not be working.
 This means that you may experience that some of your teaching activities are cancelled.
 For example, you may experience that your lectures for a module are cancelled because the lecturer is on strike.
-The strikes may also affect other services, such as the Library (remember that librarians can also be members of UCU, so they may also take part in a strike).
+The strikes may also affect other services,?such as the library (remember that librarians can also be members of UCU, so they may also take part in a strike).

 And what about action short of a strike?